-MLB rrumors: List of teams narrowing for Realmuto
+MLB rumors: Yankees interested in trading Andujar

 • New York Mets pitcher Noah Syndergaard went on social media to address recent trade rumors, posting the caption "My Team, Our Colors, New York’s Future (Instagram)

-• Manny Machado is set to meet with the New York Yankees on Wednesday and the Philadelphia Phillies on Thursday.
-Jim Salibury, NBC Sports Philadelphia)
+• Manny Machado is set to meet with the Chicago White Sox on Monday, the New York Yankees on Wednesday and the Philadelphia Phillies on Thursday.
+(Jim Salibury, NBC Sports Philadelphia; Bob Nightengale, USA Today)

+• White Sox first baseman Yonder Alonso, Machado's brother-in-law, said, "I think it'd be very, very nice to be neighbors on the South Side" regarding Machado's free agency.
+(Paul Sullivan, Chicago Tribune)

 • Cleveland Indians pitchers Corey Kluber and Trevor Bauer are more likely to stay put after the Indians traded away Yonder Alonso, Yan Gomes and Edwin Encarnacion.
 (Jon Heyman, FanCred/MLB Network)